-When children first arrive at Big and Tiny, they sign in for attendance, store their belongings in their cubby, remove their shoes, say goodbye to their grown-ups for the day and greet their friends.
-Then children review the job list that includes the responsibilities for the day (feed the pets or take care of the plants for instance) and get ready for the morning meeting.
+When children first arrive at Big and Tiny, they store their belongings in their cubby, remove their shoes, say goodbye to their grown-ups for the day and greet their friends.
+Practicing this transition from home to school everyday helps your little one discover the excitement of healthy independence.

 Children gather as a whole group and review the calendar and plans for the day.
 This includes the job list with the responsibilities for the day.
 During meetings children share ideas, practice listening and taking turns.
 Community time often incorporates movement, songs and social-emotional practice games to help understanding the emotions of others.